Vis4Sense/student-projects/2023-summer/intern-Daniel-Abreu/readme.md

 ## Notes - 4 Aug 2023
+Load the pre-saved history
+- [ ] add 'load a folder' button to load all the settings and images from a folder
+- [ ] order the prompts chronologically, and list all the images generated from that prompt underneath.
+- [ ] renname or reformat the prompt/image files if necessary so they are easier to load.

 Capture one run of image generation
 - user click the 'run' button in the disco diffusion notebook,